visimp/pages/content/docs/languages/quirks/idris.md

 language via [idris2-vim](https://github.com/edwinb/idris2-vim).
 This plugin's documentation specifies its requirements.

+Currently, there is no built-in support for Tree-sitter or for a traditional language server.

 ## Bindings

 Mappings are available [in the "Interactive Editing Commands" section of idris2-vim](https://github.com/edwinb/idris2-vim?tab=readme-ov-file#interactive-editing-commands).